ORIGINAL ISSUE 1/1/2019

 29. EXPIRED INGREDIENTS

-Nutrition Laboratories will discard Customer ingredients that have passed their expiration dates.
+Nutrition Laboratories shall discard any Customer‑supplied ingredients that have exceeded their expiration date.

 30. PRODUCT LIABILITY INSURANCE

-Nutrition Laboratories shall maintain Product liability insurance with an aggregate limit of $2 million.
+Nutrition Laboratories shall maintain product liability insurance with a minimum aggregate limit of $2,000,000.

 31. CLAIMS, AND SALE AND DISTRIBUTION